IrinaMax/CPU-usage-and-anomaly-detection/README.md

 R have a lot of packages and one show the beautiful clistering where you can see your data behavior and aslo where and how data is distributed.

         library (data.table)
         install.packages("devtools")
         library(pryr)
         mem_used()
         mem_change(x <- 1:2000e6)

-chenging memory.size only if you need to
+changing memory.size only if you need to

         h1 <- read.csv("data.csv", nrow = 10000)
         #head(select(h1, starts_with(h1$time[[1:3]][1])))